New house flippers often underestimate the complexity of the cost estimation process.

 A house flipper can build one using a spreadsheet program, but this is tedious and time-consuming.
 There are free ones available online and oftentimes, these are enough.

 However, paying for a proven renovation cost estimator is often your best bet because you get all the tools you will need in one place.
 These are not expensive and you can continuously reuse them, so they’re great investments.
 Just think how much miscalculating a new roof could cost you!

 How to Use a Renovation Cost Estimator?

-These programs work similar to spreadsheets with some accounting software features — in fact, most good ones are spreadsheet-based (with custom coded windows, forms and charts) so all you need is Excel or an equivalent spreadsheet program.
+These programs work similarly to spreadsheets with some accounting software features — in fact, most good ones are spreadsheet-based (with custom coded windows, forms, and charts) so all you need is Excel or an equivalent spreadsheet program.